git03-Nguyen/Gem-Hunter-Solvers/README.md

 This project implements multiple solvers for the Gem Hunter (originally from the game Minesweeper) game.

 ## Install Libraries:
-The project requires the following libraries to be installed: PySAT, Tabulate.
+The project requires the following libraries to be installed: `python-sat`, `tabulate`.
 ```bash
 pip install -r requirements.txt
 ```